 - a.
 Proof of Contractor licensing. - b.
-Proof the Competent Person(s) is trained and accredited and approved for working in this State.
-Verification of the experience of the Competent Person(s) shall also be presented. - c.
+Proof the Competent Person is trained and accredited and approved for working in this State.
+Verification of the experience of the Competent Person shall also be presented. - c.
 A list of all workers who will participate in the project, including experience and verification of training and accreditation. - d.
 A list of and verification of training for all personnel who have current first-aid/CPR training.
 A minimum of one person per shift must have adequate training. - e.
 Current medical written opinions for all personnel working onsite meeting the requirements of 29 CFR 1926.1101 (m). - f.
-Current fit-tests for all personnel wearing respirators on-site meeting the requirements of 29 CFR 1926.1101 (h) and Appendix C.
+Current fit-tests for all personnel wearing respirators on-site meeting the requirements of 29 CFR 1926.1101 (h) and Appendix C. - g.

-- g.
 A copy of the Contractor's Asbestos Hazard Abatement Plan.
-In these procedures, the following information must be detailed, specific for this project. - 1) Regulated area preparation procedures; - Notification requirements procedure of Contractor as required in 29 CFR 1926.1101 (d) Multi-Employer Worksites; - Decontamination area set-up/layout and decontamination procedures for employees; - 4) Abatement methods/procedures and equipment to be used; - 5) Personal protective equipment to be used. - h.
-At this meeting the Contractor shall provide all submittals as required. - Procedures for handling, packaging and disposal of asbestos waste. - j.
+In these procedures, the following information must be detailed, specific for this project.
+A copy of the Contractor's Asbestos Hazard Abatement Plan (AHAP) for Class I Glovebag Asbestos Abatement.
+In these procedures, the following information must be detailed, specific for this project. - 1) Regulated area preparation procedures; - 2) Notification requirements procedure of Contractor as required in 29 CFR 1926.1101 (d) Multi-Employer Worksites; - If required, decontamination area set-up/layout and decontamination procedures for employees; - Glovebag abatement methods/procedures and equipment to be used; and - 5) Personal protective equipment to be used - 2.
+At this meeting the Contractor shall provide all submittals as required. - 3.
+Procedures for handling, packaging and disposal of asbestos waste. - 4.
 Emergency Action Plan and Contingency Plan Procedures.